PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-09 17:12:04
+Last updated: 2024-04-09 17:12:38
-Random Quote: If you had to fall into a woman's arms, my son, why couldn't they have been Margaery Tyrell's?  -  Catelyn Stark
+Random Quote: The end of a rope has been this man's destiny since the night he was born. - Chester Campbell